aleshaleksey/fansys23/skills.md

 - **Take care**: Yes.
 - **Try again**: Yes.

-__INT: Academics__
+### INT Based

+#### Academics

 Academics are fundamental knowledge.
 It starts with literacy and ends in higher logic, mathematics, philosophy, linguistics, architecture, music theory and scientific method (although not actual scientific knowledge).
 Academics is generally used when creating or deciphering secret messages, doing research, showing off, or getting a clue from the DM.
-This can vary from a
+This can be a minute worth of contemplation, or weeks of dedicated study.

 - **Create/Decipher** secret meaning: Create or solve a cipher.
 Leave or discern a secret message.
   - **Time taken**: 1 minute if threshold 12 or below.
 1 hour if threshold is 20 or below.
 1 day if 32 or below.
 Longer if higher.
   - **Threshold**: Depends.
 See "Difficulties and recommended thresholds".